 Sun protection

-A 2015 study suggests that long-term sun exposure can make the pores larger, which may lead to more noticeable sebaceous filaments.
+A 2015 study suggests that long-term sun exposure can make pores larger, leading to more noticeable sebaceous filaments.
 Sun exposure also increases the risk of skin damage and skin cancer.

-Using sunscreen every day can help minimize the adverse effects of exposure and help keep the skin healthy.
+Using sunscreen daily can help minimize the adverse effects of exposure and help keep the skin healthy.

-People with oily skin and large pores may prefer to use sunscreen that is oil-free and noncomedogenic, meaning that it does not clog pores.
+People with oily skin and large pores may prefer to use oil-free and noncomedogenic sunscreen, which does not clog pores.
 Using greasy or heavy sunscreen could make large pores more noticeable.

-Also, it is a good idea to wear a protective hat and clothing that covers the skin when spending extended periods in the sun.
+Also, wearing a protective hat and clothing that covers the skin when spending extended periods in the sun is a good idea.

-The AAD say it is important to strike the right balance between having too much oil on the skin and maintaining the skin’s natural moisture.
+The AAD says it is important to strike the right balance between having too much oil on the skin and maintaining its natural moisture.

 It offers the following tips for controlling oily skin: